Skip to content

 What happens when done?
 The chosen setting for offering video translation will be applied to all user accounts on the PC.

 First, open the Registry Editor.
-You can do this by searching for “regedit” in the Windows search bar and pressing Enter.
-You might see a warning asking if you want to allow the app to make changes; click Yes.
+Search for “regedit” in the Windows search bar and press Enter.
+A warning might appear asking if you want to allow the app to make changes; click Yes.

 In the Registry Editor, navigate to this path: